 - If the suspect is not high and/or has no paraphernalia at the time of arrest: If the suspect is not high nor has any bongs, pipes or papers at the time of arrest, the prosecution may argue that the suspect could not possibly have had the pot for personal use and therefore had it only for the purpose of sale.
 This argument also lacks merit.
 Many pot users are not high all the time, nor do they all have paraphernalia with them all the time.
 But when trying to prove possession for the purpose of sale, the prosecution will try to turn a suspect's sobriety or lack of paraphernalia against him/her.

 (2) Defenses for "marijuana possession for the purpose of sale" in Las Vegas, NV.

 What defenses a Las Vegas marijuana attorney may use to fight a charge of possession for sale of marijuana depend upon the facts of your case.
 The following are some common defenses we have found effective in Nevada:

-The marijuana didn't really belong to you:
+The marijuana did not really belong to you:

 A judge cannot find you guilty of "possession for sale of marijuana" if there was no possession.
 Therefore, a Nevada marijuana attorney may try to show that the pot did not belong to you.
-An attorney may argue that the pot was located in a location that was not under your control, or that you didn't know the marijuana was there.
+An attorney may argue that the pot was located in a location that was not under your control, or that you did not know the marijuana was there.
 If you can show there was no possession, your charge will likely be dismissed.

 You had no intent to sell marijuana: